 Color Theory

-Color theory is a set of principles that guide the use of color.
-Often used by designers, color theory provides a logical structure that can be used to create harmonious and meaningful designs.
-Although the use of color theory is prevalent today, it might surprise you to learn that color theory is based on a systematic and scientific approach to human perception dating as far back as the 1600s.
+Although color theory is prevalent today, it might surprise you that it’s based on a systematic and scientific approach to human perception going as far back as the ancient world.

-The color theory was developed by Sir Isaac Newton.
+Color theory dates back to the ancient Greeks and Aristotle’s idea of colors composed of light and dark.
+The precursor of modern color theory as we know it was developed by Sir Isaac Newton.
 He was the first to study the science of colors by experimenting with prisms and sunlight.
-From there, he was able to define colors as human perceptions of wavelengths, which led to the visible spectrum of color.
+From there, he developed the theory of color as human perceptions of wavelengths, which further led to the development of the visible color spectrum.

-Newton categorized these visible colors into three groups:
+Newton categorized these visible colors into three groups, which make up the color wheel.

 - Primary colors: Red, blue, and yellow